How Do I Get Started?

-Or, if you’re a genre-specific DJ, perhaps seek out forums and communities based on those styles.
+If you’re a genre-specific DJ, perhaps seek out forums, Facebook groups, and other communities based on those styles.

 One important thing, though… make sure that you’re not just leeching from these communities.
 Do what you can to give back!

 Eventually, you will want to build an online presence for yourself.
-I highly recommend having a personal homepage (preferably, with your own domain… mine is dmichael.org) and a Facebook fan page.
+I highly recommend having a personal homepage (preferably, with your own domain) and a Facebook fan page, at the very minimum.

-If you’re good, you might even make some YouTube videos of short mixes/mashups/whatever you’re in to.
+If you’re good, consider making some YouTube videos of short mixes/mashups/whatever your focus is.

 Building an online presence is a good route to take these days, but while it will help you develop certain skills, it will not get you gigs.
 That’s when you need to move on to local promotion.